mfkiwl/RV32IMF-MicroGT_01/Docs/Documentation/MUL.md

 The multiply unit is responsable for all the four multiply instructions in the "M" RISC-V extension.

-It implement two Xilinx's IP modules:
+It implement three Xilinx's IP modules:

   * A **signed multiplier**
   * An **unsigned multiplier**